tailor-cms/xt/docs/server-package.md

 Available in versions >= 0.2.0.
 ::::

-The server package enables user state hooks, which one can use to manage user-specific state of a particular element.
+The server package enables user-state hooks, which one can use to manage user-specific state of a particular element.
 There are two state hooks available:
   - `beforeDisplay`
   - `onUserInteraction`

-Since the target system has the full flexibility on implementing the state management and persistance, user state hooks recieve `displaySystemContext`, which can be provided by the `target` system and used to add additional context needed for the state resolution.
-Within the content element kit, this is mocked within the element manifest:
+The `end-user` system has the full flexibility for implementing the state management and persistance.
+User-state hooks recieve `displaySystemContext`, which can be provided by the `end-user` system and used to add additional context needed for the state resolution.
+For content element kit this is mocked within the element manifest and injected into previously listed hooks.

 ```ts
 mocks?: {